Noovolari/leapp/README.md

 AWS accounts running your security tools, but only grant them auditor-level access to your other AWS accounts for monitoring purposes.

-## Why Using AWS SSO with Leapp
+### Why Using AWS SSO with Leapp
-Whe using AWS SSO directly with tools like AWS CLI V2 a specific profile is defined for the user when using *aws configure*.
+When using AWS SSO directly with tools like AWS CLI V2 a specific profile is defined for the user when using *aws configure*.
 Because of that you lose compatibility with lots of tools and libraries that uses the standard profile.
-Leapp believes that tools and softwares must always use simple, flat, short-lived credentials, avoiding to leave any sensitive information in the profile.
+Leapp believes that tools and software must always use simple, flat, short-lived credentials, avoiding to leave any sensitive information in the profile.
 That is why Leapp **takes care for you** of the authentication process, no matter what strategy do you plan to use.